grml/grml.org/content/faq/_index.md

     <li>grml96-full: multi boot version (featuring the grml32-full and grml64-full ISOs combined on one ISO)</li>
 </ul>

-<p>It was <em>strongly</em> encouraged to use either the grml64 or the grml96
+It was <em>strongly</em> encouraged to use either the grml64 or the grml96 flavours.
-flavours.</p>

-Since Grml release 2024.12 the release ISO names instead include the architecture.
+Since Grml release 2024.12, the grml32 flavour (for 32-bit x86 PCs) as well as the grml96 flavours no longer exist.

+A new naming convention was introduced to include the architecture and version information, being `grml-$FLAVOUR-$VERSION-$ARCH`.

+What was formerly known as `grml64` is now known as `grml-*-amd64`.
 You will see, for example, `grml-full-2024.12-amd64.iso`, where `amd64` indicates this ISO is for an 64-bit x86 PC.

-The currently supported architectures are:

-* `amd64`: 64-bit x86 PCs (both AMD and Intel CPUs, despite the name)
-* `arm64`: 64-bit ARM

 <h3><a name="grmlsmall"></a><a href="#toc">What is the difference between grml-full and grml-small?</a></h3>

-grml-small provides a reduced set of available software compared to grml-full.
+grml-small provides a reduced set of available software compared to grml-full, for example it doesn't provide the X.org window system.
 It provides the same Linux kernel image as grml-full and is fully binary compatible.
 Choose the grml-small flavour if size - for whatever reason - really matters to you.